-The Kingston Marketing MSc, accredited by CIM, is based on our renowned academic expertise in marketing and shaped by the strong links we've forged with industry.
+The Kingston Marketing and Strategy MSc, accredited by CIM, is based on our renowned academic expertise in marketing and shaped by the strong links we've forged with industry.
 It is designed with industry practitioner input and structured around practical experiences that show employers you can apply your knowledge of theory to their critical business issues.
 Graduates leave Kingston University's flagship postgraduate marketing degree ready to excel in their marketing careers.

 Our lectures are designed with employability in mind; expert guest speakers from companies like Santander, Barclaycard, Avios and other blue-chip organisations come to Kingston to present the latest market knowledge.

 Find out more about about studying the Marketing and Strategy MSc from our students and the director of studies, Patricia Harris: